backstreetbrogrammer/11_JavaSpark/README.md

 As RDDs are immutable, after applying the `flatMap` transformation, new RDD is created.

+However, in functional programming-language jargon, the `flatMap` method lets us replace each value of a stream with another stream and then concatenates all the generated streams into a single stream.

 ---

 ### Chapter 11.
 Spark RDD - Filters

+Transformation: filter(func)

+> Return a new dataset formed by selecting those elements of the source on which `func` returns true.

+As RDDs are immutable, after applying the `filter` transformation, new RDD is created.

+---